 We have audited the consolidated financial statements prepared by the Fresenius Societas Europaea, Bad Homburg v. d.
-Höhe, comprising the consolidated statement of income, the consolidated statement of comprehensive income, the consolidated statement of financial position, the consolidated statement of cash flows, the statement of changes in equity and the notes to the consolidated financial statements, together with the group management report for the business year from January 1 to December 31, 2009.
-The preparation of the consolidated financial statements and the group management report in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the additional requirements of German commercial law pursuant to § 315a Abs.
-1 HGB [Handelsgesetzbuch "German Commercial Code"] are the responsibility of the parent company's management.
-Our responsibility is to express an opinion on the consolidated financial statements and on the group management report based on our audit.
+Höhe, comprising the consolidated statement of income, the consolidated statement of comprehensive income, the consolidated statement of financial position, the consolidated statement of cash flows, the statement of changes in equity and the notes to the consolidated financial statements for the business year from January 1 to December 31, 2009.
+The preparation of the consolidated financial statements in accordance with Accounting Principles Generally Accepted in the United States of America (US GAAP) is the responsibility of the parent company's management.
+Our responsibility is to express an opinion on the consolidated financial statements based on our audit.
+In addition, we have been engaged to express an opinion as to whether the voluntarily prepared group management report is in agreement with the group management report of Fresenius Societas Europaea, Bad Homburg v. d.
+Höhe, prepared in accordance with § 290 and § 315 HGB [Handelsgesetzbuch "German Commercial Code"] apart from appropriate incorporation of US GAAP financial data.